fiskl-accounting/help-docs/docs/getting-started/with-invoicing.md

   *Your [Company settings](https://my.fiskl.com/company-settings)*

-  1. Select "Company settings" via the left menu gear icon
+  1. Select `Company Settings` via the left menu gear icon
   1. Ensure company name, email, and registration number are completed
   1. Check and adjust the invoice address format if necessary
   1. Add and size your logo